sbmlteam/deviser/docs/src/source/defining_package.rst

    </listOfReactions>

-Figure :num:`fig-libsbml-class` shows a snapshot of libSBML class hierarchy corresponding to
+:numref:`fig-libsbml-class` shows a snapshot of libSBML class hierarchy corresponding to
 :ref:`SBML snippet 1 above<SBML-snippet-reaction>`.
 Note the correspondence of names and the getXYZ functions etc.